samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 ## The ThreeFold Zero-Node

-We have built a special box called the ThreeFold Zero-Node.
+A special box is built which is called the ThreeFold Zero-Node.

 The Zero-Node provides blockchain, compute & storage capacity to the internet.
 This capacity can be used for any possible workload.

-Our nodes are modular - scaling from 8 vCPUs and 3.5 TB of storage (smallest) to clusters with 8000 vCPUs and 2 peta-bytes of storage (large).
+The nodes are modular - scaling from 8 vCPUs and 3.5 TB of storage (smallest) to clusters with 8000 vCPUs and 2 peta-bytes of storage (large).

 ### Our Zero-Nodes are green

-- For storage our boxes use about 10 times less energy, for other workloads typically about 2 to 3 times less energy.
+- For storage the boxes use about 10 times less energy, for other workloads typically about 2 to 3 times less energy.

 ### Our Zero-Nodes are at the edge and save a lot of network traffic.